 - Personal care items – items that are used on a monthly/weekly/daily basis we purchase one month at a time.
 So if something goes on sale, I already know how much will get used in a month’s time and can purchase as necessary.
 When we already have enough for another month (or two) I won’t purchase the item.

-- Clothing – While Dan and I have not purchased new clothing for ourselves in a while, we have strict ideas around what we buy for our son.
+- Clothing – While my husband and I have not purchased new clothing for ourselves in a while, we have strict ideas around what we buy for our son.
 We only purchase a maximum of two sizes in advance.
 Little Guy just turned two and has plenty of growing to do.
 This way we can shop end-of-season sales or splurge at the consignment store with little guilt.
 For us adults, we buy clothing only to add a key piece to our wardrobe if we feel there is a gap or to replace a well-loved article of clothing.

 - Miscellaneous items – With other things that are brought into our home for a bargain or free, we practice the “one in and one out” rule.
 I have to keep myself in check and sometimes will struggle, but if I can’t say that the item was of genuine need and can’t get rid of another item, I should probably return the item I just purchased.